Juan Rodríguez Cabrillo: Nationality

 According to Cabrilho's elder son, his father was one of the first settlers of Nicaragua.
 In November 1529, Juan Rodríguez portugués and Alvar Nuñez portugués were in Léon de Nicaragua, paying for the gold mines of Santa María de Buena Esperança defence garrison, suggesting Cabrilho was Portuguese.
-Bartolome Ferrer, Cabrilho's pilot major was not Spanish-born but from Albissola, Savona, near Genoa.
+Bartolome Ferrer, Cabrilho's pilot major, was not Spanish-born but from Albissola, Savona, near Genoa.

-Carbon-14 data validates early 1530s as the time when Cabrilho offered a crucifix to his Rodrigues family in Lapela de Cabril, in agreement with their ancestral old family tradition.
+Carbon-14 data validates the early 1530s as the time when Cabrilho offered a crucifix to his Rodrigues family in Lapela de Cabril, in agreement with their ancestral family tradition.

+The 2023 preprint also presents a 1604 California Spanish-based map, made by the Florentine cartographer Matteo di Jacopo Neroni da Peccioli, where the toponym Cabrilho's Bay (B. de Cabrilho) shows at nearly 40 degrees north.
+The navigator's name is written in the Portuguese form (with lh) for the first time in any known map of that period.
+Since the 1604 map dates from around the same time as Herrera's statement (around 1615) about Cabrilho being Portuguese, the appearance of Cabrilho's name in this old map provides support to Cabrilho's Portuguese nationality.

+Other than Cabrilho's Bay in California, the preprint also presents a 1758 document showing that Mount Cabrilho was located nearby Lapela de Cabril, thus proving that Cabrilho indeed existed as a name in Portugal.

 Voyages

 Cabrillo shipped for Havana as a young man and joined forces with Hernán Cortés in Mexico (then called New Spain).
 Later, his success in mining gold in Guatemala made him one of the richest of the conquistadores in Mexico.
-According to his biographer Harry Kelsey, he took an indigenous woman as his common-law wife and sired several children, including at least three daughters.
-Later he married Beatriz Sanchez de Ortega in Seville during a hiatus in Spain.
-She returned to Guatemala with him and bore him two sons.